Guitarist

 scroll down

 In 2016, James won the RNCM Gold Medal Competition: the conservatoire’s most prestigious award.
 As a result, he gave his Wigmore Hall debut solo recital on classical guitar in 2017.
-While performing Rodrigo’s Fantasía para un Gentilhombre annually with orchestras across England, James made his Concierto de Aranjuez debut with orchestra in 2019.
-He has been awarded the Biddy Baxter and John Hosier Music Trust’s Special Award, the Emscote bursary from Edward Dusinberre of Takács Quartet, Hilda Anderson Deane Award, Countess of Munster Musical Trust Award, and Help Musicians’ Transmission Fund and Postgraduate Awards.
+While performing Rodrigo’s Fantasía para un Gentilhombre with orchestras across England, James made his Concierto de Aranjuez debut with orchestra in 2019.
+He has been awarded the Biddy Baxter and John Hosier Music Trust’s Special Award, the Emscote Bursary from Edward Dusinberre of Takács Quartet, Hilda Anderson Deane Award, Countess of Munster Musical Trust Award, and Help Musicians’ Transmission Fund and Postgraduate Awards.
 James’ studies were further supported by the Craxton Memorial Trust, Martyn Edwards Jazz Bursary and Ian Spencer Fox Guitar Bursary.
 For jazz improvisation, he was awarded the RNCM Principal’s Prize (1st prize) and The Stan Barker Memorial Prize.
 Also twice a finalist in the RNCM Concerto Competition, James has performed in masterclasses for guitarists Elena Papandreou, Michael Lewin, Julian Byzantine, Gordon Crosskey and the Katona Duo, as well as for jazz musicians Mike Walker, Jason Rebello, Robert van Bavel and Julian Argüelles.

 As guitarist in the RNCM Big Band throughout his conservatoire studies, James performed alongside eminent British jazz musicians including Tim Garland, Julian Joseph, Nikki Iles, Tina May, Laurence Cottle, Dave Hassell and Mark Nightingale, and European virtuosi Markus Stockhausen and Bart van Lier, and was broadcast live on Radio 3’s ‘In Tune’ programme.
 He played duets with Martin Taylor and Christian Garrick, and was the soloist in Fred Sturm’s electric guitar concerto ‘Steely Dan Suite’.
 In June 2019, James was invited to return as a guest soloist with the Big Band in Mike Hall’s final concert as its director.